oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

     DB_SCHEMA_PASSWORD=<soa-infra schema password>
     ADMIN_PASSWORD=<admin_password>
     DOMAIN_NAME=soainfra
-    DOMAIN_TYPE=<soa/osb/bpm>
+    DOMAIN_TYPE=<soa/osb>
     ADMIN_HOST=<Administration Server container name or hostname>

 >IMPORTANT: DOMAIN_TYPE must be carefully chosen and specified depending on the usecase.
 It can't be changed once you proceed.
-In case of SOASuite domains, the supported Domain types are soa,osb and bpm.
+In case of SOASuite domains, the supported Domain types are soa and osb.
-    soa       : Deploys an Oracle SOA Domain osb       : Deploys an OSB Domain (Oracle Service Bus) bpm       : Deploys a BPM Domain (Oracle Business Process Management Domain)
+    soa       : Deploys an Oracle SOA Domain
+    osb       : Deploys an OSB Domain (Oracle Service Bus)

 Sample Data will look like this: